bastienmichaux/generator-jhipster-db-helper/travis/travis-readme.md

 You don't need to know the rules to add a new use case, just do this :
 1. Create a jhipster application **with our module**
-1. Create the entities you want in your use case
+1. Using JHipster, create the entities you want in your use case
 1. Run `$ import-mock-entities ~/my-jhipster-application`

 That's it, you can stop reading this chapter :-D.